-Benjamin A. Muncil (1867-1930)36 a native of the Adirondack village of Vermontville, NY, was successful and innovative builder of Adirondack camps in the St. Regis area.
-Beginning his career as a lumberman at age 14, he demonstrated a natural aptitude for carpentry and began working as a guide or caretaker at camps on Upper St. Regis Lake in 1885.
+Benjamin A. Muncil (1867-1930) a native of the Adirondack village of Vermontville, New York, was a successful and innovative builder of Adirondack camps in the St. Regis area.
+Beginning his career as a lumberman at age fourteen, he demonstrated a natural aptitude for carpentry and began working as a guide or caretaker at camps on Upper St. Regis Lake in 1885.
 The origin of rough-sawn, waney edged weatherboard siding, known locally as "brainstorm siding," is attributed to Muncil's use of the cladding in place of clapboard at White Pine Camp on Osgood Pond in 1907.
 Other projects included Camp Longwood on Spitfire Lake, the Huntington camp on Spitfire Lake, the Little Camp on Upper St. Regis Lake, and Camp Topridge on Upper St. Regis Lake.
 Muncil worked with peeled and unpeeled logs as well as hewn timbers with exaggerated adze marks.
+(Adze is an axlike tool with a curved blade at right angles to the handle, used for shaping wood.)
 The main boathouse at Topridge, with its curving cedar railings and screens, is one of the major and last examples of the naturalistic rustic tradition introduced by Durant